 — Vitaliy Boyko (@VitaliyAtwix) November 24, 2018

 During the Contribution Day, I’ve got acquainted with Magento guys – Ihor Miniailo and Valerii Naida and with my first Open Source project – the MSI.
 Guys showed me how it works, how to make a PR, what I should do and what I shouldn’t.
 I’ve got a lot of new knowledge from them.
 Work on the Open Source project is a lot different from typical work in an agency.
 It requires different approaches and different thinking.
 You should always consider that your code will be used by thousands of other developers around the world.
-And I have to say that it’s a great experience and responsibility.
+And I must say, it’s both a great experience and a huge responsibility.

 Slava: Do you remember your first Pull Request? :)